heimrichhannot/contao-privacy/README.md

 # Contao Privacy Bundle

+> For Contao 4 and PHP 8 please use <https://github.com/heimrichhannot/contao-privacy-bundle>!

 This bundle contains functionality concerning privacy and the European Union's "General Data Protection Regulation" (GDPR, in German: "Datenschutz-Grundverordnung", DSGVO).

 ## Legal disclaimer